Tuberculosis is spread mainly when people breathe air contaminated by a person who has active disease.

 Tuberculosis is caused by bacteria called Mycobacterium tuberculosis.
 Other related bacteria (called mycobacteria), such as Mycobacterium bovis or Mycobacterium africanum, occasionally cause a similar disease.
 These bacteria plus Mycobacterium tuberculosis and some others are called the mycobacterium tuberculosis complex.

-Other mycobacteria Infections Caused by Bacteria Related to Tuberculosis (TB) The bacteria that cause tuberculosis (TB) are classified as mycobacteria.
-Many types of mycobacteria exist.
-Many of the types that do not cause tuberculosis (called nontuberculous mycobacteria)... read more , particularly the group called mycobacterium avium complex (MAC), also cause disease in people.
-These diseases they cause are different from tuberculosis.
+Other mycobacteria Infections Caused by Bacteria Related to Tuberculosis (TB) Many species of mycobacteria exist.
+The species Mycobacterium tuberculosis is the one that causes tuberculosis.
+The other mycobacteria species that cause disease are discussed here.
+These... read more , particularly the group called mycobacterium avium complex Mycobacterium avium Complex (MAC) Infections Many species of mycobacteria exist.
+The species Mycobacterium tuberculosis is the one that causes tuberculosis.
+The other mycobacteria species that cause disease are discussed here.
+These... read more (MAC), also cause disease in people.
+The diseases they cause are different from tuberculosis.

-Leprosy Leprosy Leprosy is a chronic infection caused by the bacteria Mycobacterium leprae or Mycobacterium lepromatosis.
-It results in damage primarily to the peripheral nerves (the nerves outside... read more is caused by other mycobacteria.
+Leprosy Leprosy Leprosy is a chronic infection usually caused by the bacteria Mycobacterium leprae or Mycobacterium lepromatosis.
+It results in damage primarily to the peripheral nerves (the nerves... read more is caused by other mycobacteria.

 Tuberculosis has been a serious public health problem for a long time.
 In the 1800s, the disease caused more than 30% of all deaths in Europe.
 With the advent of antituberculosis antibiotics in the late 1940s, the battle against tuberculosis seemed to be won.
-However—because of factors such as inadequate public health resources, reduced immune response due to AIDS, the development of drug resistance Antibiotic resistance Bacteria are microscopic, single-celled organisms.
+However, because of factors such as inadequate public health resources, reduced immune response due to HIV/AIDS, the development of drug resistance Antibiotic resistance Bacteria are microscopic, single-celled organisms.
 They are among the earliest known life forms on earth.
-There are thousands of different kinds of bacteria, and they live in every conceivable... read more , and extreme poverty in many parts of the world—tuberculosis continues to be a deadly disease worldwide, as the following statistics from 2016 show:
+There are thousands of different kinds of bacteria, and they live in every conceivable... read more , and extreme poverty in many parts of the world, tuberculosis continues to be a deadly disease worldwide, as the following statistics from 2020 show:

-There were an estimated 10.4 million new cases of symptomatic tuberculosis and 1.7 million deaths from the disease.
+There were an estimated 9.9 million new cases of symptomatic tuberculosis and an estimated 1.5 million deaths from the disease.

 The number of new cases varies widely by country, age, race, sex, and socioeconomic status.
-In 2016, 64% of new cases occurred in seven countries.
-Most new cases occurred in India, followed by Indonesia, China, the Philippines, Pakistan, Nigeria, and South Africa.
+Two thirds of new cases occurred in eight countries.
+Most new cases occurred in India, followed by Indonesia, China, the Philippines, Pakistan, Nigeria, Bangladesh, and South Africa.

 About one fourth of all the people in the world are thought to be infected.
-Most have a dormant (latent) tuberculosis infection.
+Most have a dormant (inactive or latent) tuberculosis infection.
 Only a small percentage of these infections progress to active tuberculosis Active disease Tuberculosis is a chronic contagious infection caused by the airborne bacteria Mycobacterium tuberculosis.
-It usually affects the lungs.
-Tuberculosis is spread mainly when people breathe... read more .
+It usually affects the lungs, but almost any organ can be involved.
+Tuberculosis... read more .
 At any one time, about 15 million people worldwide have active tuberculosis.

-In areas of the world where both infections are common, having HIV infection or AIDS greatly increases the risk of getting tuberculosis and dying, In 2016, about 0.4 million people with HIV infection died of tuberculosis.
-Tuberculosis is a common cause of death among people with HIV infection, causing about 40% of their deaths.
+In areas of the world where both HIV infection and tuberculosis are common, having HIV infection or AIDS greatly increases the risk of getting tuberculosis and dying.
+In 2020, about 214,000 deaths from tuberculosis occurred in people with HIV infection.

 Did You Know...